 Degree- and Certificate-Seeking Admission:

-Degree-seeking graduate students who wish to pursue a certificate within their own department do not need to apply separately for admission to the certificate program unless the department requires a separate application.
-Degree-seeking graduate students who wish to pursue a certificate outside of their home department must apply to the certificate program.
+Active degree-seeking graduate students may choose to pursue a graduate certificate upon approval of the certificate-granting department.
 Degree-seeking graduate students must be in good standing in their degree program in order to be admitted to a certificate program, whether in the same or a different department.

-If students admitted to a graduate certificate program are later admitted to a graduate degree program as degree-seeking students, applicable courses taken for the graduate certificate program may be counted toward the degree with the approval of the degree-granting program.
-While the courses comprising a graduate certificate may be used as evidence in support of a student's application for admission to a graduate degree program, the certificate itself is not considered to be a prerequisite and does not guarantee admission into any graduate degree program.
+If students admitted to a graduate certificate program wish to pursue a degree, they must submit a new application for graduate admission.
+Upon degree-seeking admission, applicable courses taken for the graduate certificate program may be counted toward the degree with the approval of the degree-granting program.
+While the courses comprising a graduate certificate may be used as evidence in support of a student's application for degree-seeking admission, the certificate itself is not considered to be a prerequisite and does not guarantee admission into any graduate degree program.

-A non-degree-seeking applicant is not required to meet the other requirements for regular admission.
+A non-degree-seeking applicant is not required to meet the other requirements for graduate admission.

 Offers of Admission:

 Offers of admission are valid for one year from the term of admission, as long as the admitting program approves deferral to a future term.
-If individuals offered admission are not in attendance at the University of Kansas after one year from the term of admission, all application materials are destroyed and the admission is rescinded.
-If this occurs, the prospective graduate student must submit a new application, application fee, official transcripts, and other required materials.
+If the admitted applicant is not enrolled after one year, the prospective graduate student must submit a new application, application fee, official transcripts, and other required materials.
 Previous acceptance into a graduate program does not guarantee an admission offer for a future application.

 KU seniors may apply to co-enroll in a degree or certificate program.
 See the policy on Seniors and Graduate Study (Coenrollment).